 - Follow the PCI Data Security Standard.

-How to Get Avoid PCI Non-Compliance Fees
+How to Avoid PCI Non-Compliance Fees

 The primary goal behind the PCI non-compliance fines is to boost organizations to become PCI compliant.
-Whenever you see a non-compliance fine on your credit or debit card processing statement, consider calling your processor and ask them to remove it.
+Whenever you see a non-compliance fine on your credit or debit card processing statement, consider calling your processor and asking them to remove it.
 If you want your merchant security provider to stop charging you non-compliance penalties, you will likely have to become PCI compliant.

 Fortunately, getting compliant with PCI is often not as tricky as it seems.
 For retail businesses, compliance can be as straightforward as completing an SAQ (Self-Assessment Questionnaire).
-Whereas for eCommerce companies, compliant entails quarterly network scans along with a questionnaire.
+Whereas for eCommerce companies, compliance entails quarterly network scans along with a questionnaire.

-In order to get rid of non-compliance fees, the most critical thing is to consult your merchant service provider to find out the issue that is leading to fines.
+To get rid of non-compliance fees, the most critical thing is to consult your merchant service provider to find out the issue that is leading to fines.
 They will tell you what you should do to validate PCI compliance.
 Once they describe the steps, follow them to update or change your compliance status.
 Besides, if you think you were not adequately notified or guided about non-compliance penalties, you are free to request a refund.

 Select Your Merchant Services Provider Wisely